Second Level Domain, for example, www.yourbusinessname.com.au, the letters after the name and before the .au.

 These addresses are used to identify multicast groups.
 They should only be used as destination addresses, never as source addresses.

-A NIR primarily allocates address space to its members or constituents which are generally LIRs organized at a national level.
-NIRs mostly exist in the Asia Pacific region
+A NIR primarily allocates address space to its members or constituents that are generally LIRs organized at a national level.
+NIRs mostly exist in the Asia Pacific region.

 Non-portable addresses must be returned if the network changes upstream provider.